httpwg/http-extensions/draft-ietf-httpbis-priority.md

 this SHOULD be treated as a connection error of type PROTOCOL_ERROR.
 PRIORITY_UPDATE frames received before the request or response has started SHOULD be buffered until the stream is opened and applied immediately after the request message has been processed.
-Holding PRIORITY_UPDATES consumes extra state on the peer, although the size of the state is bounded by stream limits.
-There is no bound on the number of PRIORITY_UPDATEs that can be sent, so an endpoint SHOULD store only the most recently received frame.
+Holding PRIORITY_UPDATE frames consumes extra state on the peer, although the size of the state is bounded by stream limits.
+There is no bound on the number of PRIORITY_UPDATE frames that can be sent, so an endpoint SHOULD store only the most recently received frame.

 If a PRIORITY_UPDATE frame is received with a Stream ID of 0x0, the recipient MUST respond with a connection error of type PROTOCOL_ERROR.